eugeniomiro/SFML-Exercises/README.md

 * ## **SFML By Example/**: Project Evolution

-  from [SFML Game Development By Example](https://www.programmer-books.com/wp-content/uploads/2019/10/SFML-Game-Development-By-Example.pdf) but on Linux (Debian for now)
+  from [SFML Game Development By Example](https://www.programmer-books.com/wp-content/uploads/2019/10/SFML-Game-Development-By-Example.pdf) but on Linux (Debian and OpenSUSE Tumbleweed for now)

 * ## **CMakeTutorial/**